 In 2019, 16.2% of optometrists were self-employed.
 As the owner of an optometry practice, the question of whether or not to sell your practice is one of the most difficult decisions you’re likely to face.
 If you decide to sell, you’ll need to carefully consider when and how to go about the sale process.
 Having a clear exit strategy will make this difficult transition period much smoother and easier on you, your finances, your employees and your customers.

 What are Valuation Formulas?

 One of the first things to look at when thinking about selling your optometry practice is the current value of your practice and whether your business is growing or decreasing – because if and when you do sell, you want to make sure you receive the maximum value possible.
-Practice valuation formulas and resources available online can help you come up with the estimated value of your practice, though seeking the professional advice of a consultant will ensure a much more accurate valuation.
+Practice valuation formulas and resources available online can help you come up with the estimated value of your practice, though seeking the advice of a professional optometry consultant will ensure a much more accurate valuation.

 To begin, you can estimate the minimum value of your practice by adding up all your assets and subtracting your liabilities to come up with your equity.
 You’ll know your practice is growing if your equity is increasing every year.